p2pu/learning-circles-user-manual/intro.rst

 * Sign up for a learning circle.
 * RSVP for weekly learning circle meetings.
 * Complete a survey on their experience taking the learning circle.
+* Receive an end-of-learning circle report from their facilitator.

 Facilitators can:
 ^^^^^^^^^^^^^^^^^